#4 Information Watch / Intelligence

 - Google / Qwant / Bing – teach how to use:

-- RSS Feed Readers (news streams)
+- RSS Feed Readers

 - Feedly – simple interface to follow websites, blogs, magazines.